Nonprofit Analytics: How to Tap Into Your Fundraising Data

 To make the most of this key channel, track metrics such as:

-Open rate is the percentage of recipients that open each email you send.
+Email open rate: The percentage of recipients that open each email you send.
 Open rates can tell you how compelling your subject lines are and if your email communications are relevant enough to pique the interest of specific audiences.

 By investigating these nonprofit analytics metrics, you can evaluate the effectiveness of your email marketing strategy and make adjustments as needed.
 For example, you might test different subject lines to see which one results in a higher open rate, or you could make your call-to-action (CTA) buttons stand out more to boost CTR and conversion rates.